araobp/unity-ar/README.md

 (Work in progress)

 I have been working on AR apps over the past half year in my spare time.
-This repo is for sorting out AR building blocks I have developed in those AR apps.
+This repo is for sorting out AR building blocks that I have developed in those AR apps.

 Requirements:
 - Unity